Alan Brennert

 Alan Brennert (born May 30, 1954) is an American author, television producer, and screenwriter.

+Early life and education

-Brennert has lived in Southern California since 1973 and completed graduate work in screenwriting at the University of California, Los Angeles.
+Brennert was born in Englewood, New Jersey, to Herbert E. Brennert, an aviation writer, and Almyra E. Brennert.
+He has lived in Southern California since 1973, earned a Bachelor of Arts degree in English from California State University, Long Beach, and did graduate work in screenwriting at the University of California, Los Angeles.

 Career

 Television

 Alan Brennert's earliest television work was in 1978 when he wrote several scripts for the Wonder Woman series.
 He was story editor for the NBC series Buck Rogers in the 25th Century and wrote seven scripts for that series.
 He won an Emmy Award as a producer and writer for L.A.
 Law in 1991.
 For fans of science fiction and fantasy, he might be best known as a writer for the revival series The Twilight Zone and The Outer Limits.
 One of his best regarded episodes was for The Twilight Zone, "Her Pilgrim Soul", which became a play.
 Brennert said that writing "Her Pilgrim Soul" was a deeply cathartic experience which allowed him to get past the death of a woman he had loved.
 He also wrote two The Twilight Zone teleplays based on stories by Harlan Ellison, who later said that Brennert was the only writer he would ever allow to adapt his works.
-Since 2001 Brennert has written episodes of the television series Stargate Atlantis and Star Trek: Enterprise under the name of Michael Bryant.
+Since 2001 Brennert has written episodes of the television series Star Trek: Enterprise (under the name of Michael Bryant) and Stargate Atlantis.

 Prose

 Brennert also writes short stories and novels.
-His first story, "City of Masques", was published in 1973.
+His first story, "Nostalgia Tripping", was published in 1973.
 In 1975 he was nominated for the John W. Campbell Award for Best New Writer in Science Fiction.
 He won a Nebula Award for Best Short Story in 1991 and had stories in Gardner Dozois's Year's Best volumes.
 His 2003 book Moloka'i is a historical novel that focuses on life in Honolulu and the leper colony at Kalaupapa in Hawaii made famous by Father Damien, Mother Marianne Cope, and Lawrence M. Judd, historical people who appear in the novel set in the early 1900s.
 It received mostly favorable reviews.
 The decision to write Moloka'i came after a four-hour miniseries Brennert wrote for NBC was not picked up.
 According to his website, Brennert wanted to "write something that people would get to see."
-In 2009, Brennert returned to Hawai'i in Honolulu, a historical novel centering on a Korean picture bride in the early 1900s.
+In 2009, Brennert returned to Hawaii in Honolulu, a historical novel centering on a Korean picture bride in the early 1900s.
 The story told in Honolulu came out of Brennert's research from Moloka'i.
+He released Daughter of Moloka'i, the sequel of Moloka'i, in February 2019.